BrowserSync/browser-sync/README.md

 3. **Links** - I'll watch your clicks and make all the browser follow you.
 4. **CSS injecting** - I can even watch your CSS files & inject them when they change.
 5. **Live Reload** - I can also watch files like HTML and PHP & when they change I can reload all browsers for you.
-6. **Built-in Server** - Yep, I can serve static files too. (this is the easiest option actually, explained later)
+6. **Built-in Server** - Yep, I can serve static files too if you need me to
+7. **Use with any back-end setup** - Browser-sync includes a proxy option so that it can be used with any existing PHP, Rails, Python, Node or ASP.net setup.

 ##When is it useful?
 It's pretty useful when used with a single browser, watching a CSS file for changes & injecting it.
 But the real power comes when you're building responsive sites and using multiple devices/monitors because it can keep all browsers in sync & make your workflow much faster.